ItsRamiz/eXplainableAI/README.md

 # Project Overview

-This project is a collaborative effort between The Technion and University of Haifa, aimed at developing a unique interactive tool for predicting and analyzing agent behavior in both virtual and real-world environments.
-The tool is designed to assist researchers and users by providing video outputs that match specific behavioral scenarios described through textual queries.
-By simulating temporal behaviors or events, the tool enhances research capabilities in fields such as reinforcement learning, artificial intelligence, and agent behavior prediction.
+This project is part of a BSc thesis at the University of Haifa, aimed at developing an interactive tool for predicting and analyzing agent behavior in both virtual and real-world environments.
+The tool allows users to simulate and analyze temporal behaviors or events and provides video outputs based on specific behavioral scenarios described through textual queries.
+It can be used in fields such as reinforcement learning, AI, and agent behavior prediction.

 ![alt text](static/images/ReadMe/MainPage.gif)